bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ##### config.hide_credentials

-An optional boolean value telling the plugin to hide the credential to the upstream API server.
+An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.

 ##### config.http_version